selabhvl/dat110public/week14/week14.md

 1. How many IP datagrams will the original IP datagram be divided (fragmented) into?
 2. What is the amount of data, identification, offset, and flag in the resulting IP datagrams?

-Se also slides 10-12 from the lecture on Network Layer I.
+See also slides from the lecture on Network Layer I.

-### Exercise 14.7:IP addresses and routing - Exam exercise from 2019
+### Exercise 7: IP addresses and routing - Exam exercise from 2019

 #### a)